Stacktical/stacktical.github.io/_posts/2021-01-04-stacktical-dsla-protocol-2021-roadmap-blockchain-cryptocurrency-itsm-sla-fintech-legaltech-insurtech.md

 ## Next DSLA Maxima Network

-The next DSLA Maxima Network will be announced this month.
+Following our partnership with Elrond, the next DSLA Maxima Network will be announced this January 2021.
+Rather than building more of the same on a different network, this new initiative will pave the way to entirely different possibilities that we will detail in our upcoming announcement.

+⚡️
 ___

 ## About DSLA Protocol